-but often these immigrants past historical experience of involuntary contact and exploitation (like minorities) by the USA and other First-World nations
+but often these immigrants, like minorities, have past historical experiences of involuntary contact and exploitation by the USA and other First-World nations; e.g.

-(e.g. Spain, England, France, Portugal, which colonized and settled the New World in earlier centuries, sometimes exploiting or enslaving the ancestors of New World Immigrants).
+Spain, England, France, and Portugal colonized and settled the New World in earlier centuries, often exploiting or enslaving Indian or African ancestors of New World Immigrants.

 "New World" or inter-American immigration = immigration from or within the Western Hemisphere or "The Americas."

 "Old World" = Eastern Hemisphere, Europe, Asia, plus or minus Africa ("Model Minority" immigrants arrive from the Old World)

 The distinction may appear familiar but, beyond geography, it implies a number of figurative, historical, and cultural associations.